roe-dl/weewx-snmp/README.md

 WeeWX service to fetch data by SNMP

 There are sensors that offer their readings by SNMP.
 Fortunately there is a powerful Python module available to speak SNMP.
+This extension makes it available to WeeWX.

 ## Prerequisites